all-of-us/ImportFhirJson/ResourceFixes.md

 ## Practicioner
 can have a `practitionerRole` field which may have a `managingOrganization` field, `location` field, `healthcareService` field that all need adjusted can have a `qualification` field which may have an `issuer` field that needs adjusted

+## MedicationOrder
+can have a `patient` field, with a `reference` field that needs adjusted can have a `perscriber` field, with a `reference` field that needs adjusted can have an `encounter` field, with a `reference` field that needs adjusted can have a `reason` field with a `reasonReference` field that needs adjusted has a `medication` field, which may have a medicationReference that needs adjusted may have a `dosage` field, that may have a `site` field which may have a `siteReference` field that needs adjusted may have a `dispenseRequest` field, that may have a `medication` field, which may have a medicationReference that needs adjusted may have a `priorPrescription` field, with a `reference` field that needs adjusted in OMOP, the drug_exposure_start_date is required, in FHIR it is not. we will have issues importing if it is not in existance.